bixgomez/gicinema/wp-content/plugins/gicinema-plugin/README.md

 ### Manual Triggers and Troubleshooting

 - Admin pages render detailed logs for both actions and provide a JSON paste fallback on the import page for environments blocked from reaching the feed.
-- WP‑CLI (DDEV examples):
+- WP-CLI (DDEV examples):
   - Update feed now: `ddev wp eval 'gicinema__update_agile_shows_array();'`
   - Import now: `ddev wp eval 'gicinema__import_films_from_agile();'`
   - Run scheduled: `ddev wp cron event run cron__update_agile_shows_array --due-now` and `cron__import_films_from_agile`.
 - If “Found X films…” doesn’t appear or feed logs show HTML instead of JSON:
-  - Re‑run Update; verify headers/retries in the log.
+  - Re-run Update; verify headers/retries in the log.
-  - Use the paste‑JSON fallback on the Import page as a temporary workaround.
+  - Use the paste-JSON fallback on the Import page as a temporary workaround.
   - Consider shorter HTTP timeouts and additional diagnostics if production networking is flaky.